Saga – supporting 'Generation Experience'

 “Our approach to being age friendly starts from recruitment and onboarding.
 We analyse data on the age of our colleagues, review how we can drive greater representation and translate this into our hiring practices.

-“Wherever possible, we look to offer flexibility in hours and location, recognising that this can be valuable to people whatever age they are.
+“Wherever possible, we look to offer flexibility in hours, recognising that this can be valuable to people whatever age they are.

 “We take care with the wording we use in recruitment advertising, avoiding language such as ‘energetic’ or ‘graduate’ which, although could apply to anyone of any age, could be more strongly associated with younger candidates and therefore introduce an age bias.